5 NLP applications to power your business

 The practical side of NLP in Business

-NLP tools are helping companies understand how their customers perceive them across all channels of communication, whether emails, product reviews, social media posts, surveys, and more.
+NLP tools are helping companies understand how their customers perceive them across all communication channels, whether emails, product reviews, social media posts, surveys, etc.

-Not only can AI tools be used to understand online conversations and how customers are talking about businesses, but they can also be used to automate repetitive and time-consuming tasks, increase efficiency, and enable workers to focus on more fulfilling tasks.
+AI tools can be used to understand online conversations and how customers talk about businesses.
+They can also automate repetitive and time-consuming tasks, increase efficiency, and enable workers to focus on more fulfilling jobs.

 Here are some of the main applications of NLP in business.